-Interact with like-minded folks in your area, or meet up with other alumni on a business trip
+Meet like-minded university alumni in your area, and interact with other alumni on a business trip

 A social network that goes beyond sharing pictures Imagine that you can find out what other alumni love, what inspires them, what ideas shape the way they see the world.
 Unicircles allows this by connecting alumni networks, and by facilitating the sharing of preferences and reviews.
 Knowing what my friends are doing, eating, or seeing is fun - but there is so much more to share within University Circles.